 Your primary care provider should have a record of all the immunizations you have received.
 Sharing this information with your pre-conception and/or prenatal healthcare professional will help determine which vaccines you will need during pregnancy.
 If your doctor does not have a current record of your immunizations:

-Even if you can't track down your records, your healthcare provider can still protect your health and that of your unborn baby by recommending vaccines appropriate for you.
+Even if you cannot track down your records, your healthcare provider can still protect your health and that of your unborn baby by recommending vaccines appropriate for you.

 Flu vaccine is safe and very important for pregnant women.
 A pregnant woman who gets the flu is at-risk for serious complications and pregnant women with the flu also have greater chances for serious problems for their unborn babies.
 These include premature labor and delivery.